Scholarships at St. Thomas

 Dr. Mohsen Tahmasebi Nasab and his students work on water resources engineering projects to describe, analyze, and simulate water cycle processes, known as hydrologic processes, and their interactions.
 They use a combination of computer programming, satellite images, and field data to develop and apply physically-based computer models to evaluate the impacts of climate change on hydrologic processes and water resources in cold-climate regions.

-Dr. Deborah Besser, Chair of Civil Engineering, is helping civil engineering students get real-world experience promoting sustainability.
+Dr. Deborah Besser is helping civil engineering students get real-world experience promoting sustainability.
 Her students are working with cities and non-profit entities to adopt Envision, an infrastructure sustainability rating system for engineering, which is much like the LEED designation for architecture.
 Students are totaling Envision credits and educating the community on the important impact the Envision rating can have in Minnesota.

 The University of St. Thomas bachelor's degree programs in Civil Engineering, Computer Engineering, Electrical Engineering and Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET, the global accreditor of college and university programs in applied science, computing, engineering and engineering technology.
 ABET, 415 North Charles Street, Baltimore, MD 21201.